brotherbeer/mydocument/mynum/Initialization.md

-The Initialization of the big integer object
+The initialization of the big integer object
 -------------

  * [Functions](#functions)